Olasunkanmi-O/Challenge_01/README.md

 # Challenge_01

 ## Description
-This is an improvement version of the marketing website to ensure that the website follows accessibility standardsfor it to be optimized for search engine.
+This is an improvement version of the marketing website to ensure that the website follows accessibility standards for it to be optimized for search engine.
 This is achieved by using the right HTML semantics throughout the webpage to follow a logical structure independent of styling and positioning.
+Also included in the refactoring is the consolidation of some CSS selectors and properties

 ## Installation
 N/A